 While trial sites remain an important and often essential component of clinical trials, the choice to conduct a virtual trial can bring with it many advantages.
 These include better patient engagement, cost efficiencies, improved data capture and empowered research teams.

-Virtual Trials Are Patient-Centric
+Virtual Clinical Trials Are Patient-Centric

 Not only do they eliminate travel time to trial sites, they provide a safer and more comfortable space (a patient’s home) in which to receive treatment.
 Patients with mobility issues are also granted reprieve and greater access to trials when they are virtual.